nagaraj-muradi/nagaraj-muradi/README.md

 i am nagaraj muradi

-i am B.Tech student at government engineering college Hassan
+B.Tech 2nd year student at government engineering college Hassan

 <!--
 **nagaraj-muradi/nagaraj-muradi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.